What is the Studio Art Specialization?

 ART 330 World Art II: Since 1400 Back to table

 An introduction to early-modern and modern art history through the chronological study of key works of visual culture from throughout the world since 1400.
-The course will range from Mona Lisa to Japanese anime, from the Taj Mahal to Gauguin in Tahiti, and from contemporary films and videos to the art being made in the U.S. by African-Americans and by Iranian, Cuban and Puerto Rican immigrants.
+The course will range from Mona Lisa to Japanese woodcuts, from the Taj Mahal to Gauguin in Tahiti, and from contemporary photography to the art being made in the U.S. by African-Americans and by Iranian, Cuban and Puerto Rican immigrants.
 Emphasis will be placed on the historical rise and dominance of the West beginning in the Renaissance, concurrent with the flowering of the Aztec and Inca cultures, the Ottoman empire and the Ming Dynasty, the artistic influences exchanged back and forth in the West’s interactions with Africa and Asia, and the emergence of new visual media in the modern world and the growth of artistic multiculturalism.
-(ART 329 is not a prerequisite)
+(ART 329 is not a prerequisite).

 ART 334 Sculpture Back to table